It’s time for a quick story about life, gratitude, and inner strength…

 “That backpack was all I had,” she cried.”
 And now it’s gone!
 Now everything is gone in my life!”

-After about ten minutes of much-needed tears, the woman gradually collected her emotions, stood up again and began staggering slowly down the road.
+After roughly ten minutes of much-needed tears, the woman gradually collected her emotions, stood up again and began staggering slowly down the road.
 Meanwhile the guru cut through the forest and secretly placed the backpack in the middle of the road just a short distance ahead of the woman.

-When the woman’s teary eyes fell upon the backpack, she almost couldn’t believe what she was seeing—everything she thought she had just lost was once again right in front of her.
+When the woman’s teary eyes fell upon the backpack, she almost couldn’t believe what she was seeing — everything she thought she had just lost was once again right in front of her.
 She couldn’t help but smile from ear to ear.
 “Oh, thank heavens!” the woman exclaimed.
 “I am so grateful!
 Now I definitely have what I need to continue onward…”

 As we journey through our personal and professional lives, there will inevitably be periods of incredible frustration and despair.
 During those tough times, it will sometimes appear to us that we’ve lost everything, and that nothing and nobody could possibly motivate us to move onward in the direction of our dreams.
-But just like the woman who stumbled across the guru, we are all holding with us a backpack of support that comes in many forms—it can be a simple email or text message from someone we respect, inspiring blog posts, insightful books, helpful neighbors, supportive communities, and so much more.
+But just like the woman who stumbled across the guru, we are all holding with us a backpack of support that comes in many forms — it can be a simple email or text message from someone we respect, inspiring blog posts, insightful books, helpful neighbors, supportive communities, and so much more.

 - To trust the journey, even when we do not understand it.